 A self-educated photographer, I cut my photography teeth, largely on the side of sports fields; rugby, cricket and hockey make up the bulk of my work, but I have been seen at boxing, water polo, netball, kayaking, equestrian and with a family connection to ballet, I love having the opportunity to photograph young dancers as they develop their craft.

-I have enjoyed success in national competitions including: three-time Gold-Medalist at successive PSNZ National Exhibition’s, and most recently, awarded Champion Triptych at the 2018 Nelson Triptych Salon, and the recipient of two honours in the 2018 National Photojournalism Competition.
+I have enjoyed success in national competitions including: three-time Gold-Medalist at successive PSNZ National Exhibition’s, Champion Triptych at the 2018 Nelson Triptych Salon, and the recipient of two honours in the 2018 National Photojournalism Competition.
 The impressionist image of my granddaughter Mia, was featured on the cover of the 2015 New Zealand Camera.
 In 2019 I was honoured to be awarded an Associateship of the Photographic Society of New Zealand.

-I now photograph a cross a diverse range of subjects including; sports, landscapes, wildlife, travel, portraits, street photography, and impressionism, but it is my love of gardening that has led me to a passion for all things botanical.
+I photograph a cross a diverse range of subjects including; sports, landscapes, wildlife, travel, portraits, street photography, water drop art, and impressionism, but it is my love of gardening that has led me to a passion for all things botanical.
 With a recognizable fine art style, I delight in a balance of blur and sharpness.
 I love flowers at all their stages, from newborns to those in their prime – but I have an affection for blooms past their best.

 My love of the botanical was extended in 2018 when I joined a Wildlife Worldwide workshop in Austria.
 There I was introduced to wildflower meadows, and a raft of fauna including several types of butterfly.
 Focus stacking came into my repertoire and I found a glory in artistically applying absolute focus within my style of fine art image.